 #2 – Lake Lure Dirty Dancing Lake Lift Competition

-But the best part of the entire festival last year was seeing a couple get engaged during the lake lift competition.
+But the best part of the entire festival when I went was seeing a couple get engaged during the lake lift competition.
 They tried (and didn’t do so great) to do the lift in the lake and after their turn, the guy got down on one knee and proposed to her right in the middle of the lake.
-It was magical.

 So even if you don’t go to the festival, don’t miss the lake lift competition!
 It’s definitely one of my favorite things to do in Lake Lure!